MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-WebServicesVirtualDirectory.md

 # Get-WebServicesVirtualDirectory

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-WebServicesVirtualDirectory cmdlet to retrieve information in Active Directory for the virtual directory EWS from a computer running Microsoft Exchange Server 2010 with the Client Access server role installed.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Get-WebServicesVirtualDirectory cmdlet to retrieve information in Active Directory for the Exchange Web Services virtual directory from a computer running Microsoft Exchange Server 2013.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Get-WebServicesVirtualDirectory cmdlet to view Exchange Web Services (EWS) virtual directories that are used in Internet Information Services (IIS) on Microsoft Exchange servers.